 Day 1 – Exploring Southern Canada

-On day 1, you will want to hit the road fairly early (but not too early) to explore the area.
+On day 1 of the 3 day itinerary in Canada’s South, you will want to hit the road fairly early (but not too early) to explore the area.

 Take a drive through the wine region of the south towards Amherstburg while taking in the views of the vineyards, Lake Erie and the Detroit River.